DominikTo/stellar-federation/README.md

 # Stellar federation server

-> This is still work in progress.
+> Work in progress.
 Use at your own risk.

 This server provides Stellar federation for your domain.